 I love salsa.
 I’m not a salsa snob, either.
 I love all kinds of different varieties.
 I love regular red tomato salsa, tomatillo salsa, hot salsa, and even fruit salsa.

-So it shouldn’t surprise you that peaches can be made into a delicious salsa.
+It shouldn’t surprise you that peaches can be made into a delicious salsa.
 You’ll want to try out this recipe to help you preserve your peaches in this way.

-But once you have it made, it goes well with different meats, and it also would go very well with chips as an appetizer.
+However, once you have it made, it goes well with different meats, and it also would go very well with chips as an appetizer.

 Also, you can preserve your peach salsa by canning it so you don’t have to use it all at once.